openshift-knative/serverless-operator/docs/sops/serverless-controller-knative-up.md

 This should result in new pods getting deployed, attempt step (8) again and see if the pods achieve running state.

-11. If Istio is used as the Knative Serving Ingress, check Istio status.
-You may find the SOPs for Istio by contacting Istio support.
+11. If Istio (or Red Hat OpenShift OpenShift Service Mesh) is used as the Knative Serving Ingress, check its status.
+You may find the SOPs for Istio (Red Hat OpenShift OpenShift Service Mesh) by contacting Istio (Red Hat OpenShift OpenShift Service Mesh) support.

-12. If the problem persists, capture the logs and escalate to OpenShift Serverless engineering team with a Knative ["must-gather"](https://github.com/openshift-knative/must-gather) dump.
+12. If the problem persists, capture the logs and escalate to OpenShift Serverless engineering team.